 Disclosure:Ask the Dentist is supported by readers.
 If you use one of the links below and buy something, Ask the Dentist makes a little bit of money at no additional cost to you.
 I rigorously research, test, and use thousands of products every year, but recommend only a small fraction of these.
 I only promote products that I truly feel will be valuable to you in improving your oral health.

 In truth, teeth whitening strips do work to make teeth look whiter and brighter.
-But there are a number of reasons why I don’t think they should be your first choice for teeth whitening.
+But before you try them, I want you to understand some of the risks of this teeth whitening method.

-But before I explain how Crest whitening strips (by P&G Brands) and similar brands work and can cause harm, I want to explain why teeth get stained and yellowed in the first place.
+But before I explain how Crest whitening strips (by P&G Brands) and similar brands work (and how to use them safely), I want to explain why teeth get stained and yellowed in the first place.

 Let’s get started!